kubernetes-sigs/kubebuilder/docs/book/src/plugins/extending/extending_cli_features_and_plugins.md

 - Setting `kubebuilder init --plugins=<plugin key>`, which will initialize a project configured for plugin with key `<plugin key>`.

-- A `layout: <plugin key>` in the scaffolded [PROJECT configuration file][project-file].
+- A `layout: <plugin key>` in the scaffolded [PROJECT configuration file][project-file-config].
 Commands (except for `init`, which scaffolds this file) will look at this value before running to choose which plugin to run.

 By default, `<plugin key>` will be `go.kubebuilder.io/vX`, where `X` is some integer.